KOZZ-FM

-KOZZ-FM (105.7 MHz) is a commercial radio station located in Reno, Nevada.
-The station airs a classic rock format.
-Its studios are located on Plumb Lane in South Reno, and its transmitter is located on Slide Mountain.
+KOZZ-FM (105.7 MHz) is a commercial radio station in Reno, Nevada.
+It is owned by Lotus Communications and it airs a classic rock format.
+On weekday evenings, it carries the syndicated Nights with Alice Cooper Show.

+KOZZ's studios are on Plumb Lane in South Reno, and its transmitter is atop Slide Mountain in New Washoe City.
+Programming is also heard on FM translator K293AA at 106.5 MHz in Battle Mountain, Nevada.